When Respondents Don't Care Anymore: Identifying the Onset of Careless Responding: Simulation Experiments

 \section{Simulation Experiments}

 After introducing CODERS, we now investigate its behavior via simulation experiments modeled after data collected by \citet{johnson2005}.
 We use the data from this seminal study on careless responding in our empirical application in a later section, where the data are described in more detail.
+Unfortunately, it is not possible to compare CODERS with the approach of \citet{yu2019change}, which is the only other method for detecting the onset of careless responding that we are aware of, as no \proglang{R} code seems to be available.